-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Prosthetic devices and related supplies (continued) devices.
-Also includes some coverage following cataract removal or cataract surgery - refer to "Vision Care" later in this section for more detail.
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$20 copayment for each Medicarecovered visit.
-20% coinsurance for each Medicare-covered visit.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Pulmonary rehabilitation services (continued) the doctor treating the chronic respiratory disease.
 Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant people) who misuse alcohol, but aren't alcohol dependent.
-There is no coinsurance, copayment, or deductible for the There is no coinsurance, copayment, or deductible for the If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
+There is no coinsurance, copayment, or deductible for the There is no coinsurance, copayment, or deductible for the If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
 Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
+Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
+Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
+There is no coinsurance, There is no coinsurance, Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision-making visit that meets the Medicare criteria for such visits and be copayment, or deductible for the Medicare-covered counseling and shared decision making visit or for the LDCT. copayment, or deductible for the Medicare-covered counseling and shared decision making visit or for the LDCT.